 When the broth is ready, each ingredient is added to the pot in its own little pile.
 Don’t worry if things stick up out of the broth.
 Once everything is tucked into its own spot and the pot is simmering, you can nudge things down gently into the broth to make sure everything gets nicely cooked and tender.

-- 12-16 oz boneless rib eye steak, frozen for an hour or two (to make it easier to slice) and cut, across the grain, into very thin slices.
-Set aside in the fridge.
+- 12-16 oz boneless rib eye steak, cut, across the grain, into very thin slices.
+(If you have time, freeze the meat for an hour or so to make it easier to slice) Set aside in the fridge.

 - 1 14-oz Pack firm tofu, drained, cut in half lengthwise, then each long half cut into 9 or 10 slices.